Today, it is still the case that Joe Biden didn’t Win.

 The prior election must be acknowledged as fraudulent, and steps must be taken to prosecute the fraudsters and restore integrity to the system.

 Nothing else matters at this point.
-Talking about trying again in 2024 is hopeless otherwise.
+Talking about trying again in 2022 or 2024 is hopeless otherwise.
 Which is not to say one must never talk about this, but rather that one must account for this in ones planning; if fixing the fraud is not part of the plan, you have no plan.

 Lawyer Appeasement Section

 OK now for the fine print.